aornueos/solon/README.md

 # Solon

-A desktop editor for creative writing — long-form fiction in plain Markdown, with a per-file canvas for storyboarding, native Brazilian Portuguese spellcheck, and a visual identity built around the way writers actually work.
+A writer-first Markdown workspace for fiction, story structure, and long-form creative writing.

+Solon is not a productivity dashboard, not a knowledge graph, and not a generic Markdown editor with a writing theme.
+It is a local-first desktop app built around the way fiction writers actually work: drafts, chapters, scenes, characters, storyboards, revisions, and the quiet terror of needing the file to still exist tomorrow.

 Built with **Tauri 2 + React + TipTap**.
 Notes live on your disk as plain `.md` files; you can open the same project in any other Markdown tool whenever you want.